 Loan commitments, lines of credit, and letters of credit are made on the same terms, including collateral, as outstanding loans.
-As of December 31, 2023, the Bank has accrued \$473,000 as a reserve for credit losses on unfunded commitments, a decrease of \$4,000 from the \$477,000 accrued as of December 31, 2022.
+As of December 31, 2024, the Bank has accrued \$584,000 as a reserve for credit losses on unfunded commitments, an increase of \$111,000 from the \$473,000 accrued as of December 31, 2023.
 Unfunded commitments related to these financial instruments with off balance sheet risk, are included in "other liabilities".
 The additional provision amount is included in 'other expense'.